aws-powertools/powertools-lambda-java/docs/utilities/batch.md

                     m.getDynamodb().getSequenceNumber());
             })
             .withFailureHandler((m, e) -> {
-                // Failure handler receives the raw message and the exception thrown LOGGER.info("Message with sequenceNumber {} failed to be processed: {}" , e.getDynamodb().getSequenceNumber(), e);
+                // Failure handler receives the raw message and the exception thrown.
+                LOGGER.info("Message with sequenceNumber {} failed to be processed: {}"
+                , e.getDynamodb().getSequenceNumber(), e);
             })